 Peter Bell: Great, thanks Mark.
 An introduction to Merrill-Crowe!
 Now, a question about something you said at the start – that this process is only economic if your concerned with recovering the silver.

 Mark Gorman: You don't see this process being used to recover gold.
 If we were just after the gold, then we could have used carbon in columns.
-Most heap leach for gold just use an ADR plant, which is both an adsorption and a strip circuit.
+Most heap leach for gold just use carbon in column and an ADR plant, which is a strip circuit.
 The main costs of the strip circuit are the caustic and cyanide that you add to the solution, and fuel to heat a boiler.
-In an ADR, you pump the solution from the ponds to the CICs and then use gravity to move solution through the carbon columns and then the carbon is recycled.
+In an ADR, the ponds use gravity to move solution through the carbon columns and then the carbon is recycled.
 The cost of gold production in CIC is inexpensive, but you have to use a lot more carbon to recover silver in that process and that is much more expensive.

 Peter Bell: If it is one gram per tonne gold, pure just gold and some mine material and I think there's been 20 grams per tonne silver numbers that I have kicking around.